Advanced Neurological Care

 - Aiken Regional Medical Centers is Certified by The Joint Commission as a Primary Stroke Center.
 This special achievement recognizes centers that meet national standards for advanced stroke care, established by The Joint Commission in collaboration with the American Stroke Association® and the American Heart Association®.

-- Aiken Regional Medical Centers has also received the 2020 Get with the Guidelines® Stroke Gold Plus, Target: Stroke Honor Roll Elite Award from the American Heart Association/American Stroke Association and 2020 Mission: Lifeline® Bronze Award from the American Heart Association.
-These awards recognize the hospital’s exceptional achievement of treating 85 percent or higher of stroke patients for two years, according to advanced standards of stroke care.
+- Aiken Regional Medical Centers has also received the Get with the Guidelines® Stroke, GOLD PLUS Honor Roll Elite Award 2023 from the American Heart Association/American Stroke Association.
+This award recognizes the hospital’s exceptional achievement of treating 85 percent or higher of stroke patients for two years, according to advanced standards of stroke care.

 Our team offers a wide range of services to treat neurological disorders.